 You might only think of caverns and caves when planning a visit to Olentangy Caverns in Delaware, Ohio, but descending into caves is not the only thing there is to do at this family friendly destination!

-If you have never been to Olentangy Indian Caverns (like me!)
-I think you will be surprised at all there is to do.
+If you have never been to Olentangy Caverns, I think you will be surprised at all there is to do.
 The great part about it is that it’s not a package deal – your family can pick any one of these things to do on the property to customize your day according to your time and budget!

-Here are 10 things you can do at Olentangy Indian Caverns:
+You’ll see throughout this blog post that I have used pictures from multiple visits (wow, kids grow fast!)
+Here are 10 things you can do at Olentangy Caverns:

 1. Cavern Tour